-Under SARAHELP students study one semester to one year of liberal arts, pre-technical and beginning technical courses at their home college followed by technical/clinical work at Pima Community College.
+Under SARAHELP students study one semester to one year of liberal arts. pre-technical and beginning technical courses at their home college.
+Next they have one year of technical/clinical work at Pima Community College.
 Some clinical training may be at the student's home community (for example: Cochise County Hospital, Sierra Vista Community Hospital or the Yuma Regional Medical Center).